Join our network. Make change happen.

 How Much?
 The Cost of Alleviating Fuel Poverty

-Tackling fuel poverty requires significant capital investment, but it is also important to ensure that measures are directed at those who most need them in order to optimise the outcomes with regard to policy objectives.
+Tackling fuel poverty requires significant capital investment, but it is also important to ensure that measures are directed at those who most need them in order to optimise the outcomes

 Policy Group(s):